|Quick Facts: Operations Research Analysts

 $41.21 per hour

 Operations research analysts use mathematics and logic to help solve complex issues.

-Operations research analysts spend most of their time in offices.
-Almost all operations research analysts work full time.
+Operations research analysts spend much of their time in office settings, although travel may be necessary to meet with clients.
+Most operations research analysts work full time.

-Employment of operations research analysts is projected to grow 27 percent from 2012 to 2022, much faster than the average for all occupations.
-As technology advances and companies seek efficiency and cost savings, demand for operations research analysis should continue to grow.
+Employment of operations research analysts is projected to grow 23 percent from 2022 to 2032, much faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of operations research analysts with similar occupations.

 Learn more about operations research analysts by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.